Jammicus/Miscellaneous/Book_Summaries/TheCleanCoder.md

 * The make sure that components are joined correctly and are properly connected and can communicate clearly with each other
 * Written by system architects or lead designers
 * Generally written in the same language and environment as component tests
-* Typically not part of continuous integrations uite
+* Typically not part of continuous integrations suite

 ### System Tests

 * Automated tests that execute against the entire system.
-* They are the ultimate integration tsts
+* They are the ultimate integration tests
 * Tests that the system has been wired together correctly and its part interoperate according to plan
-* Written by system archiects and leads
+* Written by system architects and leads

 ## Time Management